socaltiger/BatchSubmit.com/README.md

 If you installed a copy of the platform on the web, could you please share the URL with me?
 I am compiling a list of installed bases.

+ ⭐ If you find this project interesting, please consider giving it a star!

 This is an open-source platform designed to make running complex programs simple for end users.
 The core technology works — now the next step is helping more people see its value.